alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 This section contains project plans and priorities, currently focusing on work to be done over the next month it should eventually encompass longer term plans.

+### Blockers, challenges and other discussions

+#### May

+- Long weekend did wonders but motivation last week was an issue (general state of affairs)
+- So much to do for the Community, if this does not improve next week after June event I might ask for some help on it (Aida, Kirstie) and more "formally" take a step back myself

+Not exactly a blocker but spent most time on non-prioritised stories (Grants & TRE Community)

+- UK TRE Community is taking more RPM time than planned, natural due to transition phase (yesterday we were doing everything for the community), started to delegate back to other chairs/cmwg members.
+Hope to "solve" this in the short term (probably after 5 June event)

+- Need some steer from PIs on grants.
+  - What is our pitch?
+  - _Who_ is writing the proposals?

 ### Monthly priorities: April